 You are required to notify your COPS Office Grant Program Specialist if you determine that your agency will need to reprogram award funds.
-If your modification exceeds an aggregated (over the course of your project) 10 percent of your overall award, your agency must access https://portal.cops.usdoj.gov.
+If your modification exceeds an aggregated (over the course of your project) 10 percent of your overall award, your agency must access the JustGrants website.